necozita/databasion/README.md

 There is now a system in place to do crontab driven auto-updates.
 This allows the data to be updated without anyone having to access any systems.

-First update _config/google.yml_'s cron section to reflect your project settings.
-The _options_ are your standard databasion switches.
-Make sure to supply a location for the version file so that it can be read at a later date.
+First update _config/google.yml_'s environment section to reflect your project settings for each given environment.
+The _options_ are standard databasion switches.

 Next, add an entry for your environment in the _Environment_ spreadsheet, along with the starting version number.
 When using this to manage the project, if the number is higher than before then the system will be updated.
 Currently version controlled rollbacks are not implemented.